 Don’t live near an art mecca?
 You might be surprised to see how many local art galleries are near you.
 These galleries can be found via a Google search, Yelp, TripAdvisor and just by plain old fashioned walking around exploring your own town.
 If there's an art school in your area then that can be another source for art inspiration.
 There are plenty of talented, up-and-coming artists waiting to be discovered.

-A Better Alternative: Luxury Fine Art Photography Gallery At Your Fingertips
+A Better Alternative: Gallery-Quality Fine Art Photography At Your Fingertips

-I’ve been a photographic artist for nearly 20 years and have sold fine art photography prints to private collectors, art consultants, hotels, hospitals and interior designers during much of this time all without the benefit of a physical gallery.
-Rather than be limited to who I can sell my work to, I choose to represent myself and sell online.
-Since no one else is taking a big cut of my sales, I’m able to keep my artwork reasonable while working with the top printmakers in the art industry.
-I offer silver halide prints on Fuji Crystal Archive, museum-grade canvas gallery wraps and the ultimate in luxury fine art printing, Lumachrome HD Acrylic Face Mount prints.
-A selection of my work is also offered in exclusive limited edition sizes of 25.
+I’ve been a photographic artist for 20 years and have sold gallery-quality fine art photography prints to private collectors, art consultants, hotels, hospitals and interior designers during much of this time all without a physical gallery.
+I choose to represent myself and mostly sell online.
+I'm able to offer many of the same benefits that you would get from the fine art photography galleries near you including framing options, recommendations for your interior space, digital renderings of your home with my artwork on the wall, and other personalized services.
+My artwork is produced by the top printmakers in the art industry.
+I offer silver halide prints on Fuji Crystal Archive, ChromaLuxe metal edge mounts and the ultimate in luxury fine art printing, TruLife® Acrylic face mount prints.
+A selection of my work is also offered in exclusive limited edition sizes of 1, 10 & 25.
+If you have other needs, I can offer custom services including framed acrylic face mount prints.